Cooke, Boston lead No. 2 South Carolina past Auburn 77-58

 South Carolina: Won its 26th consecutive SEC regular season game, matching Mississippi State for the fifth longest streak in league history.
 Has 11 straight wins over the Tigers.

-Auburn: Started 2 of 27 from the floor (7.4%) into the second quarter. finished shooting 23 of 66 (34.8%).
+Auburn: Started 2 of 27 from the floor (7.4%) into the second quarter.
+Finished shooting 23 of 66 (34.8%).
 Remains winless in SEC games and never put up much of a challenge in this one.

 UP NEXT